adaptive-learning/adaptive-learning-research/README.md

-# adaptive-programming-research
+# adaptive-learning-research
-Data, tools, analysis, and tutorials on adaptive learning of programming.
+Data, tools, analysis, and tutorials on adaptive learning research.